fge/uri-template/README.md

 <p>This is a 100% Java implementation of IETF's <a href="http://tools.ietf.org/html/rfc6570">RFC
 6570</a> (URI templates).
 This RFC is used, among others, in JSON Schema hyperschema.</p>

+<p>More generally, if you have to generate a lot of URIs (or URLs, since URLs are URIs) all having
+the sample "place holders" for values and don't want to be bothered with encoding problems etc, this is the library for you.</p>

 <h2>Versions</h2>

 <p>The current version is <b>0.4</b>.</p>